Image Alt Text Missing in Bulk: Audit, Backfill, and Lock It In

 console.log(JSON.stringify(issues, null, 2));

-Step 2: Backfill the worst offenders by traffic
+Step 2: Backfill by traffic, not alphabetically

 "scripts": {